 photo credit | f8Bthere

-Hong Kong’s Goldfish Market is a quirky line of shops that cater to the locals and their Feng Shui lifestyle.
+The Goldfish Market is a quirky line of shops that cater to the locals and their Feng Shui lifestyle.
 Aquariums equal good luck in the Asian culture, fish symbolize good fortune and water attracts energy of wealth and abundance.
 This market is devoted to selling an array of interesting fish and their accessories.
-Even if you won’t be shoving an aquarium in your carry-on luggage, it is worthy of a spont on the “Things to do in Hong Kong” list.
+Even if you won’t be shoving an aquarium in your carry-on luggage, it is worthy of a spot on the things to do in Hong Kong list.

 photo credit | Arthur Chapman